CogComp/cogcomp-nlp/pipeline-client/README.md

-annotator.setUrl("localhost", "8080"); // set the url and port name of your server here annotator.setViews(ViewNames.POS, ViewNames.LEMMA); // specify the views that you want TextAnnotation ta = annotator.annotate("This is the best sentence ever."); System.out.println(ta.getAvailableViews()); // here you should see that the required views are added
+annotator.setUrl("localhost", "8080"); // set the url and port name of your server here annotator.setViews(ViewNames.POS, ViewNames.LEMMA); // specify the views that you want TextAnnotation ta = annotator.annotate("This is the best sentence ever."); System.out.println(ta.getAvailableViews()); // here you should see that the required views are added.
 ```

 #### Python Client